github-education-resources/codespaces-teaching-template-py/README.md

 ## -2- Inspect your codespaces environment

-What you have at this point is a pre configured environment where all the runtimes and libraries you need are already installed - a 0 config experience.
+What you have at this point is a pre-configured environment where all the runtimes and libraries you need are already installed - a 0 config experience.

 You also have a Jupyter Notebook that you can start using without any configuration.

-> This environment will run the same regardless of whether your Students are on Windows, macOS or Linux.
+> This environment will run the same regardless of whether your students are on Windows, macOS or Linux.

 1. Open up your Jupyter Notebook file *exercise.ipynb* and note how you can add code and run it.

 ## Challenges

-You can change yor environment.
+You can change your environment.
 Let us take you through two different challenges that you are likely to want to do.

 ### -1- Change Python runtime

 Let's say you want to change what version of Python is installed.
 This is something you can control.

-Open up *.devcontainer/devcontainer.json* and replace the following section:
+Open *.devcontainer/devcontainer.json* and replace the following section:

 ```json
 "VARIANT": "3.8-bullseye"